state anniversary license plate

 South Dakota 1889-1989

 This plate was the standard South Dakota plate for several years starting in 1987.
 The "19" in the upper left corner has a matching "87" under the stickers in the upper right corner.
-The "63" serial prefix indicates the motorist resided in Walworth County.
-There's a second version of this plate which has a sticker with the legend Celebrate the Century affixed to the top center.
+The "55" serial prefix indicates the motorist resided in Roberts County, while the "63" prefix indicates Walworth County.

 Montana 100 Years 1889-1989

 Montana was admitted to the Union in 1889.
-This was an optional-issue plate to commemorate the statehood centennial.
-It's no longer issued, but can still be renewed.
-The "5" preceding the letters in the serial number identifies this plate as being from Lewis and Clark County.
+The original embossed version (shown at top left), was an extra-cost optional plate to commemorate the statehood centennial.
+At some point, this design was discontinued, though plates already in use could continue to be renewed.
+On this plate, the "5" preceding the letters in the serial number identifies this plate as being from Lewis and Clark County.

 Washington Centennial